CONSTITUTION AND RULES

 23. ARTICLES

-The constitution and rules of the Club shall be known as the Articles of the club.
+The Constitution and Rules of the Club shall be known as the Articles of the Club.

 24. ALTERATION OF ARTICLES

-a.
-No article of the Club shall be repealed or altered or new article made except at a General Meeting.
-Any such alteration shall be by ballot.
-Notice of such change shall be sent to each member entitled thereto at least fourteen days prior to the meeting called for its consideration; and
+a.No article of the Club shall be repealed or altered, or new article made, except at a General Meeting.
+Any such alteration shall be by majority vote.
+Notice of such change shall be sent to the membership, at least fourteen days prior to the meeting called for its consideration; and

-b.
-Any proposed amendment to articles for consideration at an Annual General Meeting must be submitted in writing to the Honorary Secretary on or before the 30 November of any year.
+b.Proposed amendment(s) to Articles for consideration at an Annual General Meeting must be submitted in writing to the Honorary Secretary on or before the 30 November of any year.

 25. PLAY